Love & …

-Both people who desire to get married must apply and pay a fee to a county clerk to get their marriage license.
+When you turn 18, you no longer need your parents’ consent to get married.
+But, both people who desire to get married must apply and pay a fee to a county clerk to get their marriage license.
 Sometimes before people get married, they also form what is called a prenuptial agreement.
 This is a written agreement that outlines how property and income will be divided if the couple gets divorced or one of them dies.

 Idaho can terminate parental rights for the following reasons: